 Dental implant surgery requires a sterile environment prepared meticulously by experienced dental assistants, this significantly reduces the risk of complications such as infection following the placement of a dental implant for optimal results.
 Every instrument used by the dentist and dental assistant must be sterilized prior to the procedure and placed in a sterile field as soon as it has been opened.
-During the procedure, the dentist will prepare the area for the placement of the dental implant, this may also involve placing a bone graft if there is not sufficient bone for the titanium screw to integrate and stabilize.
+During the procedure, our Deakin dentist will prepare the area for the placement of the dental implant, this may also involve placing a bone graft if there is not sufficient bone for the titanium screw to integrate and stabilize.

 Once the dental implant has been placed, your body is allowed time to recover and heal, during this period, the titanium screw integrates within your jaw (this is a biologic process called osseointegration in which materials such as titanium form an intimate bond to bone) and gradually becomes more stable.
 The dentist may place some sutures in the gum around the implant to protect it and any bone graft that has been done, for this reason, it is recommended that patients take a day or two to relax following dental implants surgery at Affinity Dentistry.